tpict/refrain/README.md

 | `/whichplaylist`                      | No             | Show active playlist                        |
 | `/whichuser`                          | No             | Show active user                            |
 | `/whomst`                             | Yes            | Show current track info                     |

+The command names have been chosen to avoid conflicts with the Jukebot slash commands so that you can trial them side-by-side.

 ## Prerequisites